Social issues to dominate Georgia’s election-year legislative session

 “There’s going to be a lot of pressure on Kemp to assert his conservative bona fides,” she said.
 “And so what that could compel him to do is to come out and support — and perhaps even sign — bills that he might not necessarily have been as pressured to sign in previous years in order to demonstrate that he, too, is conservative.”

 Such fights over sensitive issues reflect a growing political rift among many Americans, and focusing on those topics could alienate moderate voters on both sides.
-But those are the issues that the GOP and Democratic bases on the right and left love to debate.
+But those are the issues that the GOP and Democratic bases love to debate.

 Senate Democratic Whip Harold Jones of Augusta said that just because hot-button bills are filed doesn’t mean they should consume any of the Legislature’s energy.